Cost-Benefit Analysis

 • NSW Government Guide to Cost-Benefit Analysis (TPG23-08) - a Treasury Policy and Guidelines paper that sets out how to undertake cost-benefit analysis for NSW government initiatives.
 It also describes the role of cost-benefit analysis in supporting evidence-informed decision making and provides guidance for practitioners.
 It is central to the NSW investment framework for the appraisal and evaluation of public investments.

-• Commonwealth Grants Rules and Principles 2024 - Updating the previous Commonwealth Grants Rules and Principles 2017, the new guidelines formalize the requirement for cost-benefit analysis: “Grants administration should provide value, as should the grantees in delivering grant activities.
+• Commonwealth Grants Rules and Principles 2024 - updating the previous Commonwealth Grants Rules and Principles 2017, the new guidelines formalize the requirement for cost-benefit analysis: “Grants administration should provide value, as should the grantees in delivering grant activities.
 This requires the careful comparison of the costs and benefits of feasible options in all phases of grants administration.”

 • Australian Government Guide to Policy Impact Analysis (2023) - replacing the Australian Government Guide to Regulatory Impact Analysis, the new guide is intended to inform policy making by the Australian Government by ensuring that advice to government is accompanied by robust analysis, data, and an accurate overview of the effects of proposed policies on the community.
 This analysis includes measuring the net benefit of each policy option by taking into account all of the costs and benefits.